ionos-enterprise/ionos-enterprise-sdk-java/README.md

 ## Support

-You can engage with us on the [ProfitBricks DevOps Central](https://devops.profitbricks.com/) site where we will be more than happy to answer any questions you might have.
-Please review the list below for additional resources.
+You can engage with us on the [ProfitBricks DevOps Central](https://devops.profitbricks.com/) site where we will be happy to answer any questions you might have.

+**Additional Resources**

 * [ProfitBricks SDK for Java](https://devops.profitbricks.com/libraries/java/) guide.
 * [ProfitBricks REST API](https://devops.profitbricks.com/api/rest/) documentation.